krisk0/razin/README.rst

 Where are the files?
 ^^^^^^^^^^^^^^^^^^^^
 See *filelist.txt*.
-The fastest in galaxy subroutine to compute HNF via modular technique is in flint.binding/nmod_mat_HNF.c
+My subroutine to compute HNF via modular technique is in flint.binding/nmod_mat_HNF.c

 What's the target?
 ^^^^^^^^^^^^^^^^^^